dangerfarms/newcomers-guide/section-2/commitment_and_payment.md

 # Commitment and Payment

 > **Note** Everything in this chapter is subject to change.
-Please contact a gluer for up to date information.
+Please contact us for up to date information.

 ## Commitment